-- The vast majority of classroom handouts/ assignments will be distributed electronically through Blackboard.
-They are sent in advance of class and students will need access to a printer to make copies if desired.
-Handwritten notes are encouraged over typing notes into the computer. - You will be expected to bring an electronic device to class that complies with the necessary computer hardware, software and internet connectivity requirements for class exercises. - A stethoscope (for labs and clinical assignments) and sphygmomanometer (Blood Pressure Cuff).
+- The vast majority of classroom handouts/ assignments will be distributed electronically.
+Most are sent in advance of class and students will need access to a printer to make copies if desired.
+Handwritten notes are encouraged over typing notes into the computer. - You will be expected to bring an electronic device to class that complies with the necessary computer hardware, software and internet connectivity requirements for class exercises. - Multiple large (4-6 inch) three-ring binders help to organize and store your Student Portfolio documents. - Bring a non-permanent dry erase marker and eraser for daily use in class white board activities. - A stethoscope (for labs and clinical assignments)